Wine: Modern religions

 Wine forms an integral part of Jewish laws and traditions.
 The Derekh Eretz Rabbah and the Tosefta detail strict rules on the drinking of wine, and excessive consumption is condemned by scripture.
 Nevertheless, wine is approved as a medicine in the Talmud.
 The Kiddush is a blessing recited over wine or grape juice to sanctify the Shabbat, and during the Passover Seder, it is a Rabbinic obligation of adults to drink four cups of wine.

-Wine was drunk at the Last Supper, during which Jesus used it as a metaphor for his blood – this forms a key part of the Eucharist and informs theological ideas on transubstantiation, being a key symbol of salvation.
+Wine was drunk at the Last Supper, during which Jesus Christ used it as a metaphor for his blood – this forms a key part of the Eucharist and informs theological ideas on the real presence of Christ in the Eucharist, being a key symbol of salvation.
 The centrality of wine in the Eucharist led to monks growing grapes to make wine, and monasteries became important agents in wine production during the Middle Ages.

 Alcoholic drinks, including wine, are forbidden under most interpretations of Islamic law.
 The Qur'an, cited as the root of this prohibition, portrays wine in various lights, including as an "abomination" as well as a reward ("rivers of wine") in Jannah.
 By contrast, the Hadith consistently condemns wine, although it is not explicitly prohibited.